Shelly Jean John

 I am here to help you pack.

 First, you need to BUILD YOUR SUPPORT TEAM.
 When you travel, you know who to meet or talk to at the next leg of your journey to get you to the next.
-As humans, we need connection to others and especially so during tough times.
+As humans, we need to have a connection to others, especially during tough times.
 Sometimes we feel so beat down and exhausted that we crawl into a shell of isolation and then don’t know how to get out.
 You need to make a conscious effort to build your support team so that you have a list to call on those dark days.

 - Friends ~ Start by making a list of friends with whom you can be “real” but who will not let you dwell on pointing your finger at others.
 These are the friends who will listen with compassion and then weave in jokes and levity to give your brain and heart a break.
 If you can’t come up with 3 names, then write 2 and if not 2 then 1.
 If you can’t come up with one name, then hire a therapist.